 Bustling Holguin, capital of the province of the same name, is known as the 'city of parks', while on the north-eastern coast, just 5km from the resort town of Guardalavaca and within the Bahia de Naranjo Natural Park, Esmeralda Beach (Playa Esmeralda) is a peaceful and idyllic setting with clear turquoise seas, powdery white sands and coral reefs.

-The Melia Santiago de Cuba is a large modern hotel situated close to the centre of the...
+The Melia Santiago de Cuba is a modern hotel situated close to the city centre.
+Rooms ar...